Samuel D. Lecompte was the first Chief Justice of Kansas Territory.

 In 1840, he was elected to the state legislature; was a candidate for elector for General Lewis Cass in 1848; was a candidate for Congress in 1850 as a Democrat but was defeated, the district being largely Whig.
 Early in 1854, he moved to Baltimore, Maryland.
 In October of the same year, he was appointed by President Franklin Pierce, Chief Justice of the Territory of Kansas, a position he held until March 9, 1859.

 As an ardent supporter of the Democratic Party, he was seen by many as being a pro-slavery man.
 Upon retiring from the bench, he settled in Leavenworth, Kansas, and opened a law office.
 During the 1850s, Lecompte was also busy with several business enterprises, including real estate and railroads.
 He was the president of the Lecompton Town Company, and through his efforts, it became the state capital.
 He also sponsored a charter for establishing a medical college in Lecompton and worked with John Stringfellow to promote the establishment of a University of Kansas at Leavenworth.
-His railroad pursuits included incorporating the Kansas Central Railroad Company, the Leavenworth, Pawnee, and Western Railroad Company, and the Leavenworth and Lecompton Railroad Company.
+His railroad pursuits included incorporating the Kansas Central Railroad Company, the Leavenworth, Pawnee, Western Railroad Company, and the Leavenworth and Lecompton Railroad Company.

-© Kathy Weiser-Alexander/Legends of Kansas, updated March 2024.
+© Kathy Weiser-Alexander/Legends of Kansas, updated May 2024.

 Also See: